Connections-Business-Directory/Connections/README.txt

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

+= 9.4.6 03/09/2020 =
+* BUG: Fix scenario where a default map would display if no geocoded addresses existed.
+Now no map will display as intended.
+* DEV: Update dist files.

 = 9.4.5 02/17/2020 =
 * TWEAK: Change the default map tile provider from Wikimedia to OSM for the address geocoding in the admin.